mariusbalcytis/gentle-force-bundle/README.md

 #### Handling successful requests

-For brute-force attempts, you need to check if request was successful or not.
+For brute-force attempts, bundle needs to check if request was successful or not.
 By design, bundle checks and increases usage count in advance, even before checking if everything is fine.
 Thus, if request was valid, this count must be decreased.